zedapp/website/content/features/edit-remote-files.md

         You will now be given a URL to copy and paste into the Zed chrome application in the Project Picker under "Edit Remote Files".
 Paste the URL and press `Return`, you will now get a Zed editor window with all your files available.

-    *   Quick option: get your unique zedrem key from the Zed app by (in any editor window) running the `Configuration:Zedrem:Get User Key` command.
+    *   Quick option: get your unique zedrem key from the Zed app by (in any editor window) running the `Zedrem:Get User Key` command.
 Then run zedrem as follows:

             ./zedrem -key YOURUSERKEY <dir-to-edit>